xiix0/scam/README.md

-Q:	What is orange and goes "click, click?"
+Q:	What does it say on the bottom of Coke cans in North Dakota?
-A:	A ball point carrot.
+A:	Open other end.